 Severe pain during peroids may cause fainting, sweating and vomiting.
 Cramps can occur in the abdomen, thighs, buttocks and lower back, and can start before or with menstrual bleeding.
 Period pain is caused by the release of hormones including prostaglandin, which is also released during childbirth, causing uterine contraction in both cases.
 Fibroids, pelvic inflammatory disease, endometriosis, adhesions and the presence of an IUD can all cause painful periods.

 1. Banish PMS

 Lifestyle, exercise and nutrition have much to do with minimising PMS.
 Ensure that you get a regular 7–8 hours of sleep every night.
 Exercise regularly with aerobic activity for at least 30 minutes 4–5 times a week.
 Limit your intake of alcohol, caffeine (coffee, tea, energy drinks and chocolate), sugar and saturated fats (animal fats such as meat and dairy products).
-Increase your fibre intake by ensuring you have at least 5 servings of fruits and vegetables every day; eat wholegrains and wholemeal bread instead of refined grains; try to have oily fish (salmon, sardines, herrings and tuna) 3–5 times a week; and increase your intake of healthy omega-3 fatty acids from nuts and seeds, fish, avocado, flax, rice bran and olive oils.
+Increase your fibre intake by ensuring you have at least 5 servings of fruits and vegetables every day; eat wholegrains and wholemeal bread instead of refined grains; try to have oily fish (salmon, sardines, herrings and tuna) 3–5 times a week; and increase your intake of healthy omega-3 fatty acids from nuts and seeds, fish, avocado, flax and olive oils.
 PMS can be helped by taking pyridoxine or vitamin B6 and sometimes the serotonin-releasing agents are very helpful.